diku-dk/staffeli/README.md

 # Testing

-This is a WIP.
 Currently, there are some static tests, including flake8 and mypy tests of selected modules run by [static_tests.py](static_tests.py).
 Furthermore, we have started on some pytests under the [tests](tests) directory.

-There is currently no CI, as our Canvas instance does not currently have a sandboxing environment, so things happen in a dedicated, manually created course called "StaffeliTestBed".
-To run tests from your local setup:
+Proper CI is a WIP.
+Currently, Travis [Travis CI](https://travis-ci.org/DIKU-EDU/staffeli) will only run the static tests.

+The pytests rely on you having Docker installed, and firing up [`start_local_canvas.py`](start_local_canvas.py) which will start an interactive session with a Docker image running an instance of Canvas.
+If you have done that, you can then run both test-suites as follows:

 ```
 $ ./static_tests.py